ge-m-zhang/icon-generator/README.md

 - [ ] **AI Orchestration**: Smart coordination between OpenAI and Replicate services
 - [ ] **Better Testing**: Improve test coverage from 16% to 70%+
 - [ ] **E2E Testing**: More testing coverage and End-to-end testing

+## 🌐 Accessibility

+A11y was not part of the project requirements, so this app focuses on the AI icon workflow.
+The UI library (`@gmzh/react-ui`) uses semantic HTML and includes ARIA helpers which are ready to be applied more broadly.
+Future updates will wire in these utilities (labels, keyboard support, live regions, contrast tokens) so the app can meet WCAG 2.1 AA without major changes.